Carnegie Endowment Junior Fellows Program

 faculty member in the department of the applicant’s concentration.
 Please have letters addressed to Linda Dunleavy, Associate Dean of the College for Fellowships.

 Applicants will apply through UFunds, Brown's online application system.
-The UFunds online application for the Carnegie will be available by October 18, 2013.
+The UFunds online application for the Carnegie will be available in October 2014.

 - UPLOAD a PDF of your completed application form to UFunds, Brown's online application system.